-To avail Letter of Credit from Bronze Wing Trading L.L.C., the LC Provider in Dubai, please follow LC Process given below:-
+To avail Letter of Credit from Bronze Wing Trading L.L.C., the LC Provider in Dubai, please follow Letter of Credit Process given below:-

 1. The buyer presents their trade deal by submitting a buy and sell agreement or a proforma invoice.

 3. And, if approved, we will send the service agreement to the client.
-Also, we will inform them about the service charges to initiate their transaction.
+Also, we will inform them about the admin charges to initiate their transaction.

-5. Finally, upon receipt of DLC MT700 draft approval and the DLC issuance fee, we will open the requested Letters of Credit from our European Bank account via swift MT700 to the supplier.
-Certainly, it will not take more than 2 working days to complete the transaction.
+5. Finally, upon receipt of DLC MT700 draft approval and the DLC issuance fee, we will open the required Letters of Credit from our European Bank account via swift MT700 in favor of the seller.
+Certainly, it will not take more than 2 banking days to complete the transaction.